senimanjs/seniman/examples/autocomplete/README.md

 # Autocomplete

 In this example, we'll show a simple autocomplete UX implemented using Seniman.
+Live instance of this example is available at https://seniman-autocomplete.garindra.workers.dev

 The UI inspiration is taken from the tweet at https://twitter.com/thdxr/status/1736780708759175487